-- (1) Where a compatibility question arises in any proceedings before a court or tribunal, intimation of that is to be given to the Lord Advocate, the Commissioner for Children and Young People in Scotland and the Scottish Commission for Human Rights (unless the person to whom the intimation would be given is a party to the proceedings). - (2) A person to whom intimation is given under subsection (1) may, on giving notice, take part as a party in the proceedings so far as the proceedings relate to a compatibility question.
+- (1) Where a compatibility question arises in any proceedings before a court or tribunal, intimation of that is to be given to the Lord Advocate and the Commissioner for Children and Young People in Scotland (unless the person to whom the intimation would be given is a party to the proceedings). - (2) A person to whom intimation is given under subsection (1) may, on giving notice, take part as a party in the proceedings so far as the proceedings relate to a compatibility question.

-20 28 Reference of compatibility question to higher court
+28 Reference of compatibility question to higher court